'Mad Max,' Canada's populist candidate, has a score to settle and it could shape the election

 "I'm myself.
 I'm authentic," he said.

-(Reporting by Steve Scherer; Additional reporting by Kelsey Johnson; Editing by Peter Cooney)
+(Reporting by Steve Scherer; Additional reporting by Kelsey Johnson; Editing by Peter Cooney and Marguerita Choy)

 ((steve.scherer@thomsonreuters.com; +1-613-235-6745;))